Quasa

 Hello!

 A recent survey found that 81 percent of consumers need to establish trust in a brand before they feel ready to buy from them.
-Without an authentic and trustworthy brand identity, a business’ top-line growth is going to be held back.
+Without an authentic and trustworthy brand identity, a business’s top-line growth will be held back.

-Today, marketing teams find themselves divided between having to prioritize growth marketing and brand marketing.
-The challenge is in striking the right balance between these two all-important aspects of a company’s marketing efforts—to prioritize one over the other comes with negative consequences that can stymie growth.
+Today, marketing teams often find themselves torn between prioritizing growth marketing and brand marketing.
+The real challenge lies in striking the right balance between these two essential pillars—overemphasizing one at the expense of the other can stall long-term success.

 Brand Marketing vs. Growth Marketing: What’s the Difference?

-Brand marketing and growth marketing are complementary marketing strategies that are essential to a business’s development.
-Below, we’ve touched on the fundamentals of each strategy and why they are essential for building a successful enterprise.
+Brand marketing and growth marketing are complementary strategies that together drive sustainable business growth.
+Below, we break down the fundamentals of each approach and explain why both are critical for building a thriving enterprise.

 Brand Marketing 101

-● Building a brand’s value in the eyes of the consumer
+• Building brand equity in the eyes of consumers

-● Creating symbols, slogans, logos, and color schemes that make a brand identifiable
+• Developing recognizable symbols, slogans, logos, and color schemes

-Overall, brand marketing tells a story about what the company can offer the consumer.
-Brands such as Lexus and Tesla, for instance, tell a story about luxury while the latter also focuses on environmental sustainability and high technology.
+Ultimately, brand marketing tells a compelling story about what a company offers.
+Brands like Lexus and Tesla, for example, communicate luxury, while Tesla also emphasizes environmental sustainability and cutting-edge technology.

 Growth Marketing 101